-There are a lot of names for what we call “brand standards”—brand standards guide, branding guidelines, style guides, brand books, brand identity guidelines—we’re talking mostly semantic differences here, and they don’t matter all that much.
-Whatever you choose to call them, your brand guidelines are a tool that’s meant to give your brand both consistency and flexibility.
-Think of them like a road map: they might show you a few different routes to the same objective, but they also show you the places you definitely shouldn’t drive if you want to get there.
+Your brand guidelines are a tool that’s meant to give your brand both consistency and flexibility.
+Think of them like a road map: they might show you a few different routes to the same objective, but they also show you the places you definitely shouldn’t drive if you want to get where you're going.

 Brand standards are basically guardrails that help everyone who works with your brand stay on track.
 They prevent mistakes, and keep people from misusing brand assets.
 If you’ve ever seen your logo in the wrong colors or stretched out because someone didn’t know what “right” was, that’s where brand standards come in.

-But a brand architecture might also simply mean organizing the way different parts of your brand interact with each other.
-For instance, you might need separation between how you talk to existing clients and prospects.
+But brand architecture might also simply mean organizing the way different parts of your brand interact with each other.
+For instance, you might need separation between how you talk to existing clients and how you talk to prospects.
 You might have a podcast that you want to market in a certain way that’s a little different from the rest of what you’re doing.
-It’s not necessarily as complicated as managing a number of mergers or acquisitions, but it’s a web that you’ll want to make as untangled as you can.
+It’s not necessarily as complicated as managing a number of mergers or acquisitions, but it’s a web that you’ll want to untangle as best you can.